Skip to main content

 sshd 1969 root 4u IPv4 27199 0t0 TCP metal-guide-00:ssh->123-123-100-10.sbcglobal.net:51434 (ESTABLISHED)

-Is a remote machine reachable?
+Determining whether a remote machine is reachable

 ping [address]